 CMS-1500 Field Descriptions See key at the end of this chart.
 Field No. Name Entry 16.
 Dates Patient Unable to Work in Current Occupation Enter the From/To dates that the patient was unable to work, in the order indicated on the form.
-17. Name of Referring Provider or Other Source Blank shaded areas for When applicable, enter the name of the referring, ordering or supervising provider.Blank shaded areas for qualifier and other ID 17b. other ID number.
-NPI numbers when applicable.When applicable, enter the national provider identifier (NPI) number of the referring, ordering 18.
-Hospitalization Dates Related to Current Services or supervising provider.
-This field is used for medical services furnished as a result of, or subsequent to, a related hospitalization.
+17. Name of Referring Provider or Other Source Blank shaded areas for When applicable, enter the name of the referring, ordering or supervising provider.
+Blank shaded areas for qualifier and other ID 17b. other ID number.
+NPI numbers when applicable.
+When applicable, enter the national provider identifier (NPI) number of the referring, ordering or supervising provider.
+18. Hospitalization Dates Related to Current Services This field is used for medical services furnished as a result of, or subsequent to, a related hospitalization.
 Enter the admission and discharge dates of hospitalization associated with the current services.
 If discharge has not yet occurred, leave the TO date blank.
 19. Reserved for Local Use Not used.
 20. Outside Lab? \$ Charges If applicable, check the appropriate box and enter the charges.
 If YES is checked, enter appropriate information in field 32 (service facility location information).
 21. Diagnosis or Nature of Illness or Injury Enter the appropriate diagnosis code(s).
 Always code to the highest level of specificity where appropriate.
 22. Medicaid Resubmission Code/Original Ref.
 No. Not used by Hamaspik Medicare.
 23. Prior Authorization Number If applicable, enter the referral or prior authorization number assigned by Hamaspik Medicare.
-24. supplemental info (such as m 24 A-J are not service lines.
-They are for narrative description of an unspecified code) and the non-NPI ID number (shaded area of 24J).
+24. NOTE: Shaded lines in item 24 A-J are not service lines.
+They are for supplemental info (such as narrative description of an unspecified code) and to allow for submission of the non-NPI ID number (shaded area of 24J).
 24A.
 Dates of Service Enter the date(s) of service applicable to each procedure, service or supplies.
 If one date of service only, either leave TO blank or enter same date as FROM.